NVIDIA/aistore/fuse/README.md

 ### Mounting

-It is not necessary to use a separate utility in order to mount a filesystem, `aisfs` it is both a filesystem server and a mount utility.
+It is not necessary to use a separate utility to mount a filesystem, `aisfs` is both a filesystem server and a mount utility.

 Assuming `mybucket` is a bucket name, `localdir` is an empty directory in your local filesystem and an instance of AIStore cluster is running